wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

 ## Pretty-printing 2D output

-The function `(table_form)` displays a 2D list in a form that is more readable than the output Maximaâs default output routine.
+The function `(table_form)` displays a 2D list in a form that is more readable than the output Maxima’s default output routine.
 The input is a list of one or more lists.
 Like the print command, this command displays output even when ended with a dollar sign.
 Ending the command with a semicolon results in the same table along with a "done" statement.